misiektoja/steam_monitor/docs/usage.md

 For example, `steam_monitor --setup` becomes `python3 steam_monitor.py --setup` on macOS or Linux.
 Use `python` on Windows.
 Replace placeholders such as `<steam_target>` with a Steam64 ID or complete Steam community profile URL.

+The manual-script prefix names the file rather than its path, so run it from the directory holding `steam_monitor.py`.
+From another directory, use the full path instead, for example `python3 /opt/steam-monitor/steam_monitor.py --setup`.
+The commands the tool prints after setup and Doctor use the same short form.

 For first-time configuration, follow [Setup & First Run](setup-and-first-run.md).
 Use [Doctor Preflight](troubleshooting.md#doctor-preflight) to check a setup before monitoring.

 The tool has two modes. **Monitoring mode** watches a profile continuously and sends alerts as things change. **User information mode** prints a detailed profile snapshot once and exits.